ndrew95/TwitchRealBot/README.md

 After repeated use, this bot can interact with other users without other users thinking it is a bot.
 With brute-force, this bot can simulate messages which will align with the general sentiment of the chat.

 This bot has used this brute-force method to interact with Twitch.tv users without them knowing it is a bot.
-The most potent example was during a World of Warcraft stream, when the streamer went from playing World of Warcraft: Battle For Azeroth to World of Warcraft: Classic.
+The most potent example was during a World of Warcraft stream, when the streamer went from playing "World of Warcraft: Battle For Azeroth" to "World of Warcraft: Classic".

 After this stremer switched versions of World of Warcraft, the bot picked up that a lot of users sent messages containing the words "bfa," (short for Battle of Azeroth). and "Classic."

 After seeing these messages, the bot asked "are you playing classic wow or BFA?"

-The streamer responded to the bot as if it was a real person asking the question.
+The streamer responded to the bot as if it was a real person asking the question, saying: "Are you playing classic wow or BFA?
+I'm just doing classic, I was doing 3s for a while (referring to 3v3 arena in BFA), I got explicative farmed for a while, bro.
+We got explicative farmed my boys.

+The streamer's response to the bot can be seen in the .mov file in this repository.